pact-foundation/pact-jvm/consumer/junit5/README.md

 You can enable a HTTPS mock server by setting `https=true` on the `@PactTestFor` annotation.
 Note that this mock server will use a self-signed certificate, so any client code will need to accept self-signed certificates.

+## Using multiple providers in a test (4.2.5+)

+It is advisable to focus on a single interaction with each test, but you can enable multiple providers in a single test.
+In this case, a separate mock server will be started for each configured provider.

+To enable this:

+1. Create a method to create the Pact for each provider annotated with the `@Pact(provider = "....")` annotation.
+The provider name must be set on the annotation.
+You can create as many of these as required, but each must have a unique provider name.
+2. In the test method, use the `pactMethods` attribute on the `@PactTestFor` annotation with the names of all the methods defined in step 1.
+3. Add a MockServer parameter to the test method for each provider configured in step 1 with a `@ForProvider` annotation with the name of the provider.
+4. In your test method, interact with each of the mock servers passed in step 3.
+Note that if any mock server does not get the requests it expects, it will fail the test.

+For an example, see [MultiProviderTest](https://github.com/DiUS/pact-jvm/blob/master/consumer/junit5/src/test/groovy/au/com/dius/pact/consumer/junit5/MultiProviderTest.groovy).